Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

 ## Installation

-Download the file in the repository and import into your postman installation
+Download the file in the repository and import into your postman installation.

 ------------